epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-10-docker-distribution-flow.markdown

 #### (3) Terminal 3: Run an image to create process

 Do use interactive.
-And do not forget to detach from terminal.

 {% highlight bash %}
-$ sudo docker run -it vbatts/slackware &
+$ sudo docker run -it vbatts/slackware
+{% endhighlight %}

+And exit from process.
+You can start later.

+{% highlight bash %}
+sh-4.3# exit
 {% endhighlight %}

 ![Terminal 3][image-ss-term-3]{: .img-responsive }